13.1 POJA-L2979+4643+4644+4692+4334

 Description:

-(E): Electron micrograph of a capillary with multiple basal laminae (mucosa of lip region), human, PXE.
-Distinct multiplication of basal laminae layers (5) and (6) perivascular fibroblasts, circle around capillary lumen.
-(1) Tip of pericytic process between the basal laminae.
-In several disorders (i.a. diabetes, CLE) capillaries are frequently observed to be enveloped with layers of basal laminae.
+(E): Electron micrograph of a capillary with multiple basal laminae (mucosa of lip region), human, PXE (see under Background).
+Distinct multiplication of basal lamina layers (5) and (1) perivascular fibroblasts, circle around capillary lumen.
+Tip of pericytic process between the basal laminae.
+In several disorders (i.a. diabetes, cutaneous lesions in lupus erythematosus) capillaries are also frequently observed to be enveloped with layers of basal laminae.

 Title: Ultrastructure of capillaries